Feyerabend/bb/workbook/ch02/neumann/README.md

 These exercises and projects can help you develop a deep understanding of the von Neumann machine and its principles, with LLMs available optionally for guidance without directly impacting or solving the core tasks.

+### ENIAC

+Before EDVAC we had ENIAC.
+ENIAC (Electronic Numerical Integrator and Computer) was not a von Neumann machine but rather a precursor.
+It was one of the first general-purpose digital computers and laid important groundwork for future computing concepts.
+However, ENIAC did not embody the defining characteristics of the Von Neumann architecture:

+1. Stored program: In a von Neumann machine, instructions and data are stored in the same memory.
+   ENIAC, on the other hand, did not have a stored-program design.
+Instead, it had to be physically rewired for each new problem, making programming labor-intensive and time-consuming.

+2. Single memory: ENIAC used separate systems for its instructions (hardwired into its configuration) and the data it processed.
+The von Neumann machine integrates both into a single memory space.

+3. Automatic sequential execution: While ENIAC could perform calculations at high speeds once configured, it required manual intervention to change its program by altering wiring and switches, which contrasts with the automated and dynamic sequence of instructions in a von Neumann system.

+Although ENIAC was later modified in 1948 to include some aspects of a stored-program system, this was a 'retrofit' rather than part of its original design.
+As such, ENIAC remains firmly categorized as a precursor.